artsy/reaction/docs/developing_in_force.md

 Often in development you'll want to link the development version of reaction into force.
-Traditionally one would use `yarn link` in reaction and `yarn link @artsy/reaction` in a service like force to acheive this.
+Traditionally one would use `yarn link` in reaction and `yarn link @artsy/reaction` in a service like force to achieve this.
 Unfortunately, this mechanism is prone to a lot of issues.
 Below is a guide for a smoother linking experience.

 ## Setup